cacheflowe/ctd-creative-coding/classes/class-01.md

 * Morph one "A" to another
 * Make it "pixel-perfect": Load an image and draw your shapes on top to make sure it's perfect
 * Make an interesting background - use an image or generate a pattern
+* Build a larger story or concept around the "A"
 * Use a different tool (Shadertoy, TouchDesigner, Unity) to make an "A"

 ### Turn in your work via Canvas

-* Post the link to your code on (https://editor.p5js.org/)
+* Post the link to your code on https://editor.p5js.org/
 * Add a description of your intent, your successes, and failures
 * If you're using a different tool, upload a video to Canvas or post a link to a video on YouTube (or elsewhere) and post your code to Canvas
 * If you use tutorials or other resources, please credit them in your comments.
-I don't care if your work is impressive, I care that you're learning and practicing.
-It's okay to use other people's code, but it's not okay to pretend it's your own.
-Attribution is an important skill to develop.
+I don't care if your work is *impressive*, I care that you're *learning* and *practicing*.
+It's okay to borrow other people's code and use AI tools, but don't pretend that it's your own.
+Attribution is an important skill to develop, and communicating your process is key to defending your work and informing your audience and collaborators.